-If you have good communication skills and wish to to do something for the society, then becoming a health educator/community health worker might be the career for you.
+If you have good communication skills and wish to do something for the society, then becoming a health educator/community health worker might be the career for you.
 Health educators play an important role in the society related health education programs.
-They provide information to individuals, groups and communities in order to encourage a healthy lifestyles.
+They provide information to individuals, groups and communities in order to encourage healthy lifestyles.

 Who is Health Educator?

-Health Educator are people who have chosen as a career to make individuals, groups or a community aware about the advantages of leading a healthy lifestyle.
-They have done specialized courses and training in order to excel in their field and help individual(s), groups leading a contended and a happy life
+Health Educator are people who have chosen a career to make individuals, groups or a community aware about the advantages of leading a healthy lifestyle.
+They have done specialized courses and training in order to excel in their field and help individual(s), groups leading a contended and a happy life.

 Role of Health Educator